decarbonization/gfx/Info/Core-Language.md

 Words beginning with `&` bypass function application.
 This allows passing existing functions into other functions, e.g. `[1 2 3] &print vec/for-each` will print 1, 2, and 3.

-Words beginning with `#` are currently reserved for the Gfx language for future usage.

 The Gfx parser has a special case for words that end with parentheses.
 It will rewrite expressions of the form `str/concat("hello " "world")` into the form `"hello " "world" str/concat`.
 This allows prefix notation to be used whenever it is more natural.
-Additionally, the prefix notation supports a block syntax similar to ruby.
-E.g. `def(:add) {+}` is valid syntax. __Note:__ This syntax is currently considered experimental, and may be updated in the near future.
+Additionally, the prefix notation supports adding one additional parameter if the closing parenthesis is immediately followed by a colon.
+E.g. `def(#add): {+}` or `def(:x): 12`. __Note:__ This syntax is currently considered experimental, and may be updated in the near future.

 ##Other Types